How to Sew the Vintage Nine-Patch Quilt Block

 -

-You should be able to make 10 Nine Patch Blocks by combining the sub-cut units into the patterns shown in step 6.
+You should be able to make 10 Nine Patch Blocks by combining the sub-cut units into the layouts shown in step 6.
 You will have leftover sub-cut units.
 Save those leftovers and if you choose to make a quilt, you can add them to the top and bottom of the layout to add a little length.

 Supply: